ABOUT MEREDITH R. MILLER

 Leadership

-Meredith is a past president of the LGBT Bar Foundation of Greater New York (“LeGaL”), where she continues to serve on the board of directors.
-She is also a past president of the Network of Bar Leaders, where she continues to serve on the executive council.
+Meredith is a past president of the LGBT Bar Foundation of Greater New York (“LeGaL”), and served on its board of directors for a decade.
+She is also a past president of the Network of Bar Leaders, where she continues to serve on its leadership advisory council.
+She is currently on the Lawyers' Division of the Board of Directors of the Judges and Lawyers Breast Cancer Alert ("JALBCA").
 By appointment of the Chief Judge, Meredith serves on the Richard C. Failla LGBTQ Commission of the New York Courts.

 Law Practice Philosophy